benswift/benswift.github.io/cv.md

 - **2012** CECS Dean's Award for Outreach ([National Science Week](https://www.scienceweek.net.au) outreach project)

-### Current courses
+### Previous courses

+In addition to my role leading the Cybernetic Studio I am currently teaching into the [Executive Short Courses](https://cce.anu.edu.au/executive-short-courses/navigating-cybernetic-futures/) on AI at the School of Cybernetics.

-I am currently the course convenor & lecturer for the following courses in the ANU School of Computing (follow links to the curriculum, available under a Creative Commons [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence):
+I was previously the course convenor & lecturer for the following courses in the ANU School of Computing (follow links to the curriculum, available under a Creative Commons [CC-BY-NC-SA](https://creativecommons.org/licenses/by-nc-sa/4.0/) licence):